Parmeggiani-Lab/elfin/README.md

 Notes:
  - Specify the compiler of your choice by e.g. for clang++: ```make CXX=clang++```.
  - For clang, you will need to specify the C++ standard library include path, which depends on where you installed GCC.
 See ./GA/Makefile for details (the INCS variable).
-You will also need to include libiomp and library load paths specified (again see Makefile).
+You will also need to include libiomp and library load paths (again see Makefile).
  - To speed up the compilation, use the -j flag with the number of cores on your system.
  - To build without OpenMP, you can specify ```make OMP=no```